ON THIS PAGE: You will learn about the different types of treatments doctors use for children with PPB. Use the menu to see other pages.

-Areas where PPB has spread are found by imaging tests, such as a CT scan, MRI scan, or bone scan (see Diagnosis).
+Areas where PPB has spread are found by imaging tests, such as a CT scan, MRI scan, or bone scan.
+See the Diagnosis section for more information on these tests.
 PPB that has spread is rarely treated with surgery; other treatments will be recommended.
-If one area where PPB has spread is found on a scan, it is likely that the PPB has spread to other areas that cannot be seen on the scan.
+If 1 area where PPB has spread is found on a scan, it is likely that the PPB has spread to other areas that cannot be seen on the scan.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.